Common toad: Bufotoxin

-The main toxic substance found in the parotoid gland and skin of the common toad is called bufotoxin.
-It was first isolated by Heinrich Wieland and his colleagues in 1922 and they succeeded in identifying its structure about 20 years later.
-Meanwhile, other workers succeeded in isolating the same compound and its parent steroid bufotalin from the Japanese toad (Bufo japonicus).
-By 1986, researchers at the Arizona State University had succeeded in synthesizing the toad venom constituents bufotalin, bufalitoxin and bufotoxin.
+The main substance found in the parotoid gland and skin of the common toad is called bufotoxin.
+It was first isolated by Heinrich Wieland and his colleagues in 1922, and they succeeded in identifying its structure about 20 years later.
+Meanwhile, other researchers succeeded in isolating the same compound (and its parent steroid, bufotalin) from the Japanese toad, Bufo japonicus.

+By 1986, researchers at Arizona State University had succeeded in synthesizing the toad toxin constituents bufotalin, bufalitoxin and bufotoxin.
 The chemical formula of bufotoxin is C40H60N4O10.
-Its physical effects resemble those of digitalis which in small doses increases the strength with which the heart muscle contracts and which is used in the treatment of congestive heart failure.
-The skin of the cane toad contains enough toxin to cause serious symptoms or even death in animals, including humans.
+Its physical effects resemble those of digoxin, which, in small doses, increases the strength with which the heart muscle contracts; synthesized from foxglove plants (Digitalis purpurea), digoxin is used in the treatment of congestive heart failure.
+The skin of the South American cane toad contains enough similar toxin to cause serious symptoms (or even death) in animals, including humans.
 Clinical effects include severe irritation and pain to eyes, mouth, nose and throat, cardiovascular and respiratory symptoms, paralysis and seizures, increased salivation, vomiting, hyperkalemia, cyanosis and hallucinations.
 There is no known anti-venom.
 Treatment consists of supporting respiratory and cardiovascular functions, prevention of absorption and electrocardiography to monitor the condition.
 Atropine, phenytoin, cholestyramine and lidocaine may prove useful in its management.